cover photo

 Temperature and Humidity Detection

-The task is to Measure temperature and humidity using DTH11 and display the readings on a LCD display.
+The task is to measure temperature and humidity using DHT11 and display the readings on an LCD display.

 The DHT11 is a basic, ultra low-cost digital temperature and humidity sensor.
-It uses a capacitive humidity sensor and a thermistor to measure the surrounding air and spits out a digital signal on the data pin
+It uses a capacitive humidity sensor and a thermistor to measure the surrounding air and outputs a digital signal on the data pin.

-This sensor is used in various applications such as measuring humidity and temperature values in heating, ventilation and air conditioning systems.
-Weather stations also use these sensors to predict weather conditions.
-The humidity sensor is used as a preventive measure in homes where people are affected by humidity.
+This sensor is used in various applications such as measuring humidity and temperature values in heating, ventilation, and air conditioning systems, weather stations, and smart home devices.

 image